cvut/javascript/README.md

 }
 ```

-**Avoid prototypical inheritance models** unless you have a very good _performance reason_ to justify yourself.
+**Avoid [prototypal inheritance](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain) models** unless you have a very good _performance reason_ to justify yourself.

-- Prototypical inheritance boosts puts need for `this` through the roof.
+- Prototypal inheritance boosts need for `this` through the roof.
 - It’s way more verbose than using plain objects.
 - It causes headaches when creating `new` objects.
 - Needs a closure to hide valuable private state of instances.